Bidder numbers can be pre-assigned or assigned at check-in, within any range you specify.

 If you sold raffle tickets or other items ahead of time and will be preparing packets with these items/tickets to distribute to guests at check-in, it is easier to pre-assign bidder numbers so you can prepare the packets (including paddle) ahead of time.

-2. If you are inviting guests to check-in online in advance of your event, you can choose to provide a pdf file with the bidder number to be printed at home and/or you can hand them out at your event.
-Most organizations have all paddles available at the event anyway - as inevitably, some guests skip online check-in and others forget to print or bring their bidder numbers. . . .
+- If you are inviting guests to check-in online in advance of your event, you can choose to provide a pdf file with the bidder number to be printed at home, and/or you can hand them out at your event.
+Most organizations have all paddles available at the event anyway - as inevitably, some guests skip online check-in and others will forget to print or bring their bidder numbers.

-3. The Self Check-in process issues pre-assigned bidder numbers (in the range you specified).
-If you are inviting guests to check-in online prior to your event, you can still choose either method to assign bidder numbers to guests that check-in at your event.
+- The Advance Check-in process issues pre-assigned bidder numbers (in the range you specified).
+If you are inviting guests to check-in online prior to your event, you can still choose either method to assign bidder numbers to guests who check-in at your event.
 Just prior to your event, pull the paddles of guests who checked in online and have a greeter at the door distribute them.
 The remaining bidder numbers can be assigned at check-in as usual (off the top of the pile, or by locating a pre-assigned number).